 cd /home/pi

-To download the raspi2png project files from Github, use:
+To clone the raspi2png project files from Github, use:

 git clone https://github.com/AndrewFromMelbourne/raspi2png/